麻豆果冻传媒

-The top ranked public high schools in Montezuma County, CO are Southwest Open Charter School, Montezuma-cortez High School and Dolores Secondary School.
+The top-ranked public high schools in Montezuma County, CO are Mancos High School, Southwest Open Charter School and Montezuma-cortez High School.
 Overall testing rank is based on a school's combined math and reading proficiency test score ranking.

-The school with highest graduation rate is Dolores Secondary School, with 80-89% graduation rate.
+The school with highest graduation rate is Mancos High School, with ≥90% graduation rate.
 Read more about public school graduation rate statistics in Colorado or national school graduation rate statistics.

-Minority enrollment is 43% of the student body (majority American Indian), which is less than the Colorado public high school average of 49% (majority Hispanic).
+Minority enrollment is 44% of the student body (majority Hispanic and American Indian), which is less than the Colorado public high school average of 49% (majority Hispanic).

 School